- Binance seeks to dismiss the SEC’s amended complaint that targets AXS, FIL, ATOM, SAND, MANA, and BNB

 Instead, the SEC alleges that BNB was sold in “blind transactions,” where buyers lacked full knowledge of the asset’s source, a scenario described as common in the crypto industry due to the complexities of smart contracts and crypto wallets.

-Binance argue SEC assertions are wrong
+Binance argues SEC assertions are wrong

 In their motion, Binance’s legal team argues that the court previously ruled against the SEC’s attempt to equate crypto assets with investment contracts, establishing that each transaction involving these assets must be assessed on an individual basis to determine compliance with securities regulations.